OSHA extends deadline for submitted comments on proposed updates to silica exposure rule

 After announcing its intent to update standards on worker exposure to crystalline silica that are more than four decades old in August, the Occupational Safety and Health Administration has announced that it is is extending the public comment period for the proposed changes.

-The comment period has been extended 47 days to December 11, 2013 and comes in response to requests from the public.
+The comment period has been extended 47 days from December 11, 2013 to January 27, 2014 and comes in response to requests from the public.

 Workers involved in the cutting, sawing, drilling and crushing of concrete, brick, block and other stone products are exposed to the dust.
 Exposure can cause the condition silicosis, an inflammation and scarring of the lungs, as well as lung cancer, chronic obstructive pulmonary disease and kidney disease.
 The agency says the updated rules could save 700 lives each year.